Food Allergy - Epidemiology Forecast - 2036

 Food Allergy Diagnosis

 Patients with food allergies, especially those with asthma, a history of severe reactions, or allergies to peanuts, nuts, seeds, or seafood, should carry self-injectable epinephrine and have a written emergency plan.
 Diagnosis involves in vivo methods such as skin-prick tests and allergy blood tests, which measure allergen-specific IgE levels.
-Intradermal testing is not recommended due to its high risk of false positives and severe reactions, whereas Atopy Patch Tests (APTs) may be helpful in specific cases, such as eosinophilic esophagitis.
+Intradermal testing is not recommended due to its high risk of false positives and severe reactions, while Atopy Patch Tests (APTs) may be helpful in specific cases like eosinophilic esophagitis.
 The oral food challenge remains the gold standard for confirming food allergies.
-In vitro testing, including sIgE blood tests such as the RadioAllergoSorbent Test (RAST) and Fluorescence Enzyme ImmunoAssay (FEIA), is useful when skin tests are not feasible.
-The advanced AllerScan test enhances accuracy by detecting IgE reactivity to specific allergenic epitopes, enabling precise food and environmental allergy profiling.
+In vitro testing, including sIgE blood tests like RadioAllergoSorbent Test (RAST) and Fluorescence Enzyme ImmunoAssay (FEIA), is useful when skin tests are not feasible.
+The advanced AllerScan test improves accuracy by detecting IgE reactivity to specific allergenic epitopes for precise food and environmental allergy profiling.

 Food Allergy Epidemiology

-• The total number of diagnosed prevalent cases of food allergy in the 7MM ranges from approximately 60,276,500 in 2024.
+• The total number of prevalent cases of food allergy in the 7MM ranges from approximately 45 million in 2025.

-• In EU4 and the UK, the maximum number of food allergy cases was in Spain, with ~5,775,500, whereas the minimum number of cases was reported in France in 2024.
+• In EU4 and the UK, maximum cases of food allergy were in Spain with ~25%, whereas the minimum number of cases were in France in 2025.

-• In 2024, within the 7MM, based on severity in adults, the number of food allergy cases was higher in severe cases (24,979,000) than in mild to moderate cases.
-These numbers are expected to rise by 2034.
+• In 2025, within the 7MM, on the basis of severity in adults, the number of food allergy cases was more in severe; ~8.5 million then mild to moderate.
+These numbers are expected to rise by 2036.

-• In 2024, shellfish allergy was the most common type of food allergy in the US, with the highest number of cases: 8,549,100.
+• In 2025, shellfish allergy was the most common type of food allergy in the US with the highest number of cases; ~25%.

 FAQs